 Following interviews with a series of reliable witnesses, we have compiled the following facts.

 Witnesses describe seeing Flunstellas floating in social spaces, mostly in spaces that strangers share, such as waiting rooms, shops, cafes and libraries.
 It has been noted that the content of Flunstellas often describe heightened or mixed emotion.

 These thought visualisations take on a wide range of different appearances, most people describe them as being organic looking, with some taking on opaque and abstract shapes and other appearing as translucent forms containing images and language.

-They have the ability to float, to move around in a variety of ways, change states, such as size colour, opacity and contents.
-Some seem to have the ability to communicate and affect the behaviour of other thoughts and feelings.
-Although not intelligent in themselves, they are social.
+They have the ability to float, to move around in a variety of ways, changing states, such as size, colour, opacity and contents.
+Some thoughts seem to have the ability to communicate and affect the behaviour of others.
+Though not intelligent in themselves, they are social.
 When interacting in groups, more complex behaviors have been observed.